10 Best Foods High in Healthy Fats

 These types of fats can raise levels of bad cholesterol (LDL) and increase the risk of heart disease, stroke, and type 2 diabetes.

-For example, a review of 21 meta-analyses showed that reducing saturated fat intake likely lowers the risk of cardiovascular diseases but doesn’t affect overall or heart-related deaths.
+For instance, a review of 21 meta-analyses showed that reducing saturated fat intake likely lowers the risk of cardiovascular diseases but doesn’t affect overall or heart-related deaths.
 And higher saturated fat intake may increase the risk of heart disease and breast cancer risks.
 However, more research is needed.

 The World Health Organization (WHO) reports that a 2% increase in energy from trans fats can lead to a 25% higher risk of death from cardiovascular disease.